-In order to further improve the District's public outreach, education and environmental awareness, District staff will seek opportunities to enhance partnerships with local environmental groups such as LAFCO, NBWA, STRAW, NBWRA, Point Blue, GWC, and MCWS.
+In order to further improve the District's public outreach, education and environmental awareness, District staff will seek opportunities to enhance partnerships with local groups such as LAFCO, NBWA, STRAW, NBWRA, Point Blue, GWC, and MCWS.
+The Operation Control Center will provide a location for public outreach, education and environmental awareness to occur.